10 things to do in Los Angeles: immigrant tips

 Or find a driver friend.
 There is nothing to do here without a car.
-Public transport in LA is poorly developed and expensive - free transfers between buses and metro trains are not provided.
-The metro connects only the central areas and has only six lines.
-Taxis are a luxury.
-You can rent a car directly at the airport for all days of the trip.
+Public transport in LA is poorly developed and expensive - there are no free transfers between buses and metro trains.
+The metro connects only the central districts and has only six lines.
+Taxi is a luxury.
+You can rent a car right at the airport for all days of the trip.

 2. Visit Universal Studios Hollywood Park

-The Universal Studios Hollywood theme park, dedicated to the oldest of the existing Hollywood movie studios, is one of the most interesting parks in the world.
-The amusement park occupies a vast territory next to Hollywood.
+Home to the oldest Hollywood film studio in existence, Universal Studios Hollywood is one of the most exciting parks in the world.
+The amusement park occupies a huge area in the vicinity of Hollywood.
 The atmosphere of specific films is recreated here.
-For example, there is an attraction dedicated to the film “Earthquake”, where daredevils experience real tremors with a force of more than 8 points, and “Jurassic Park” offers a water trip along the river, along the banks of which dinosaurs walk.
-Entrance daily tickets cost about $ 100.
-If you arrived here for one day, it is better to take a ticket at a higher price (about $ 160), which gives the right to enter all the attractions without waiting in line.
+For example, there is an attraction dedicated to the film "Earthquake", where daredevils experience real tremors of more than 8 points, and "Jurassic Park" offers a water trip along the river, along the banks of which dinosaurs walk.
+Daily entrance tickets cost about $ 100.
+If you come here for one day, then it is better to take a ticket at a higher price (about $ 160), which gives you the right to enter all the rides without a queue.
 This will save you a lot of time.
 But it's best to come to Universal Studios Hollywood for two days.

 3. Relax in Santa Monica

-Santa Monica is kilometers of snow-white beaches, a long beautiful promenade, a pier with attractions and various entertainments.
-Here you can just dine in some fish restaurant overlooking the waves of the Pacific Ocean.
-You can ride bicycles or make jogging, filling the lungs with sea air.
-You can ride waves on the board or just wallow in the sand, having a picnic.
-Be careful: hungry gulls are everywhere!
+Santa Monica has kilometers of white beaches, a long beautiful promenade, a pier with attractions and various entertainment.
+Here you can simply dine at some fish restaurant overlooking the waves of the Pacific Ocean.
+You can ride bicycles or take health jogging, filling your lungs with sea air.
+You can ride the waves on the board or just lie on the sand, having a picnic.
+Be careful: there are hungry seagulls everywhere!